skdebray/ASE-2020/README.md

 ### Trace2ascii
 This tool, in the directory `trace2ascii`, reads an instruction-level trace and writes out the trace as ASCII text.

+## Building the code
+Type the command

+     make

+### Running the experiments in the ASE-2020 paper
+Download one or more of the data files from `https://www2.cs.arizona.edu/projects/lynx-project/Samples/ASE-2020/` and see the README files for the different benchmark sets.